Higher Education Accreditation Peer Reviewers

 You are here

-NAEYC’s accreditation and recognition of early childhood higher education programs depends upon the commitment and professionalism of our volunteer peer reviewers.
-Becoming a higher education peer reviewer is an excellent way to learn more about these quality assurance systems, as well as to give back to the early childhood field.
+NAEYC’s accreditation of early childhood higher education programs depends upon the commitment and professionalism of our volunteer peer reviewers.
+Becoming a higher education peer reviewer is an excellent way to learn more about this quality assurance system, as well as to give back to the early childhood field.
 Higher education peer reviewers are asked to commit to at least one review cycle per year (spring, fall, or both).
 Applications for peer reviewers are open each year from early January through the end of February and early August through the end of September.
 Current or former full- or part-time early childhood faculty members who meet the qualifications listed below are encouraged to apply!
 Qualified applicants will be invited to participate in an online training program.

 Qualifications to Become a Higher Education Peer Reviewer

-- A graduate degree in early childhood education, child development, or a closely related field with 18+ graduate-level credit hours of ECE coursework
+- A Master's or Doctoral degree in early childhood education or child development, or in a closely related field with 18+ graduate-level credit hours of ECE coursework

 Roles and Expectations

-- Work as a small team to evaluate one early childhood higher education program's self-study report per cycle.
+- Work as a small team to evaluate one early childhood associate, baccalaureate, or master's degree program's self-study report per cycle

 Frequently Asked Questions

-Q: Will I (or my employer) be responsible for covering the cost of traveling to site visits in the accreditation system?
+Q: Will I (or my employer) be responsible for covering the cost of traveling to site visits?